MattFlood7/LinkedInBot/README.md

 If you want to built your own binaries, here is the [build instructions](http://phantomjs.org/build.html) for PhantomJS.

 ## Configuration
-Before you run the bot, edit the configuration portion of the script.
+Before you run the bot, create a `.env` file with the configuration of the script.
 This will include your account login information (email, password, etc.) and other logical values to make the bot more of your own.
 It's that simple!

 ```python
 # Configurable Constants